S-duality wall of SQCD from Toda braiding: Introduction

+While we concentrate on 4d $\Nsusy=2$ $SU(N)$ SQCD with $2N$ fundamental hypermultiplets, the 3d $\Nsusy=2$ description of the SQCD S-duality wall that we give momentarily also implements S-duality of any balanced $SU(N)$ gauge node in a 4d $\Nsusy=2$ quiver (see the conclusion section).
+We have not worked out the case of $N_f<2N$ hypermultiplets, but it should simply amount to making some hypermultiplets massive.

-The relevant braiding kernel is determined in later sections using 2d CFT techniques.
-Comparing it to explicit expressions of~$S^3_b$ partition functions~\cite{Jafferis:2010un,Hama:2010av,Hama:2011ea} we deduce a description of the S-duality wall of 4d $\Nsusy=2$ $SU(N)$ SQCD as 3d $\Nsusy=2$ $U(N-1)$ SQCD on the wall coupled to the 4d theories on both sides of the wall.
+We determine the relevant braiding kernel~\eqref{kernel-expression} in \autoref{sec:kernel} as a continuation of braiding matrices~\eqref{matrices-sym-expr} worked out in \autoref{sec:matrices} using 2d CFT pentagon relations.
+Comparing it to explicit expressions of~$S^3_b$ partition functions from localization \cite{Jafferis:2010un,Hama:2010av,Hama:2011ea} we describe in \autoref{sec:wall} the S-duality wall of 4d $\Nsusy=2$ $SU(N)$ SQCD as 3d $\Nsusy=2$ $U(N-1)$ SQCD with a monopole superpotential on the wall, coupled to the 4d theories on both sides of the wall.
 We then find evidence that the 3d theory can also be obtained as a certain limit of an $\USp(2N-2)$ theory, in which some symmetries are more manifest.
-With notations explained below,
+Altogether,

-In these quiver, the 4d theories the upper and lower round nodes labelled~$N$ denote $SU(N)$ gauge groups of the 4d theories on both sides of the wall, the diagonal edges stemming from them are $2N$ hypermultiplets (again on both sides of the wall) that share a common $SU(2N)$ flavour symmetry across the wall.
+In these quiver, the upper and lower round nodes labelled~$N$ denote $SU(N)$ gauge groups of the 4d theories on both sides of the wall, the diagonal edges stemming from them are $2N$ hypermultiplets (again on both sides of the wall) that share a common $SU(2N)$ flavour symmetry across the wall.
 The rest of the quiver describes the 3d $\Nsusy=2$ theory on the wall: a $U(N-1)$ or $\USp(2N-2)$ vector multiplet coupled to $2N$ fundamental and $N+N$ antifundamental chiral multiplets.
 The labels $\pm\mu$ will be explained shortly.
-Additionally, the 3d~and 4d~matter multiplets are coupled by a cubic superpotential~$W$ along the defect:
+Additionally, the 3d~and 4d~matter multiplets are coupled by a cubic superpotential~$W$ along the defect\footnote{Version~1 of this paper was lacking $V_++V_-$ and $Y$ so the proposed 4d/3d system had too many symmetries.
+Thanks to Sara Pasquetti for pointing this out.
+In fact, the corrected 3d theory with $W=V_++V_-$ is self-dual: see \cite{Dimofte:2012pd} for $N=2$ and \cite{Benini:2017dud} (after our version~1) for all~$N$.
+This duality turns out to make the $\USp(2N-2)$ theory unnecessary for our purposes, but we keep it as an interesting variant.}: